ron17ro/RecommenderApp/readme.md

 - The Twitter feed described above would be placed on the right-hand side of the website
 - Use JQuery to retrieve places instead of Python

+**Limitation**
+- It doesn't work with clients using a VPN connections.
+The geolocation API returns an empty city .